 If you sleep in a hot environment, your body temperature increases and produces sweat in an effort to cool down.
 Your sweat consists of water and electrolytes that are pushed to the skin’s surface where it evaporates and produces a cooling effect.
 When this happens as you’re sleeping, you can develop dehydration.

 As a result of nighttime dehydration, you may wake up the next morning with a dry mouth, scratchy throat, and pounding dehydration headache.
 Dehydration also causes sleep disruptions such as nocturnal leg cramps and discomfort that can cause you to wake up several times throughout the night.

 Dehydration also directly impacts your circadian rhythm by affecting hormone production including vasopressin and melatonin.
 Melatonin is a natural hormone that signals to your brain when you should feel tired and when you should feel alert.
 Research shows that dehydration affects the production of amino acids that trigger melatonin release.
 This means it’s harder for you to feel sleepy before bed, alert the next day, and can even cause excessive daytime sleepiness.

-Even mild cases of dehydration can cause symptoms such as tiredness, fatigue, and lack of sleep.
-Fortunately, there are ways you can avoid dehydration, but it’s more than just drinking water before bed.
+Even mild cases of dehydration can cause tiredness, fatigue, and lack of sleep.
+Fortunately, there are ways you can remedy dehydration, but it’s more than just drinking water before bed.
 You need an oral rehydration solution like DripDrop ORS.
 Read on to learn more about why no amount of water is enough and how an ORS can help.